 Examples of the illusion of transparency

-In addition to this, the illusion of transparency can also influence your thinking in various other scenarios.
+In addition to this, the illusion of transparency can also influence people’s thinking in various other scenarios.
 For example, a set of experiments on the topic found several instances where the illusion of transparency affects people in everyday situations:

 - Liars significantly overestimate how well other people are able to detect their lies.